CS3398-Changelings-Aye/GigaBIte/README.md

 (Team) One or more team bullets
 * Meet outside of class
 * Communicate when commits/changes are being made
-* Notify the team when stuggling with a certain aspect of their assigned task
+* Notify the team when struggling with a certain aspect of their assigned task
-* Ask teammates questions and communicate about any roadbloacks
+* Ask teammates questions and communicate about any roadblocks

 (Individual) One bullet per team member with specific, measurable improvement action described

-* Nicole Runas: To improve my skills, I will attempt to create my own dscord bots outside of the class and try to expland their functionality to learn more about integrating bots with apis and utilizing other design patters.
+* Nicole Runas: To improve my skills, I will attempt to create my own dscord bots outside of the class and try to expand their functionality to learn more about integrating bots with apis and utilizing other design patters.
 I will upload key bits of working code onto my personal repositories to track my progress.

 * Dalton Melivlle: